Remi-Gau/eCobidas/OHBM_hackathon_2019_project_description.md

 The implementation of this project should remain flexible enough to:
 - accommodate the inclusion of new items in the checklist as new neuroimaging methods mature (e.g new multivariate analysis, high-resolution MRI...),
 - easily fork the project and convert it to create a checklist-website for a different field.
-In practice, this will most likely involve mean a deployment through a container technology like [docker](https://github.com/ohbm/hackathon2019/blob/master/Tutorial_Resources.md#containers).
+In practice, this will most likely involve a deployment through a container technology like [docker](https://github.com/ohbm/hackathon2019/blob/master/Tutorial_Resources.md#containers).

 ## Skills required to participate